jsborjesson/passwords/README.md

 When commenting on a paragraph, put the line note on the **last** line in the paragraph, this is because Github will show a snippet of the text _above_ the line when rendering the conversation.

+Feedback is welcome in both English and Swedish.

-If you have any questions or a problem not related to the writing, I suggest you open an [issue][] instead.
+If you have any questions or a problem not directly related to the writing, I suggest you open an [issue][] instead.

 [pull request]: https://github.com/alcesleo/passwords/pulls
 [issue]:        https://github.com/alcesleo/passwords/issues

+## Process

+Each section is written in a branch.
+When it is time for reviewers to give their opinions, a pull request is opened where the entire section can be discussed.
+After this is finished, and any discussed edits have been made, the pull request will be accepted and a new branch is created for the next section of the paper.

 ## License